 In 1950, David Attenborough married Jane Elizabeth Ebsworth Oriel, a former grammar school teacher.

-They had two children, Robert and Susan, who followed in their father’s footsteps in science and education.
-The family lived in Richmond, London, with a large garden filled with exotic plants and animals.
+They have two children, Robert and Susan, who have followed in their father’s footsteps in science and education.
+The family lives in Richmond, London, and the Attenboroughs have a large garden filled with exotic plants and animals.

 He often takes his children on trips around the world to expose them to different cultures and wildlife.
 He describes his wife ‘The brain of the family’ And thanked her for supporting his career and raising their children.